dapplets/dapplet-docs/docs/ex17-overays-login.md

 #### LP: 4.
 Add the action for the home button

 Add the `Core.onAction` method.
-The callback should open the overlay and update the data about the session by the home button click.
+The callback will open the overlay and update the data about the session when the home button is clicked.

 ```typescript
 Core.onAction(() => {